farisnceit/react-toggly/README.md

 | `ariaLabel` | `string` | - | ARIA label |
 | `ariaLabelledBy` | `string` | - | ARIA labelledby |

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to:
+- Set up the development environment
+- Submit pull requests
+- Follow our coding standards
+- Contribute to documentation

 ## License

 MIT